Original Synthesis — 5 Subspecies · World Bee Day

 Accidental sanctuaries: when wars and geography preserve ecosystems

-Three of the four cases here (Albania, Eritrea, Iceland) appear in our broader inadvertent-conservation synthesis alongside Laos’s UXO-meadow ecology.
+Three of the five cases here (Albania, Eritrea, Iceland) appear in our broader inadvertent-conservation synthesis alongside Laos’s UXO-meadow ecology.
 That page covers the wider pattern — where catastrophe preserves wildflower habitat as well as bee genetics.
 This page narrows the focus to subspecies preservation specifically and adds Malta as the deliberate-policy contrast.

 Read the inadvertent-conservation synthesis